 Of course, when you’re looking on the company website, they will show themselves in the best possible light.

 Ask your prospective partner for case studies of their work, or their Net Promoter Score (NPS) to determine their success with dealing with previous clients.

 Check to see if they have certifications and accreditations for the solutions they provide to their clients so you know you have the right people with the right expertise propelling your services.

-For businesses more familiar with the break/fix model of IT support, they’ll know that it’s difficult to budget for an unknown quantity.
+Businesses that are more familiar with the break/fix model of IT support know that it’s difficult to budget for an unknown quantity.

 Most MSPs will offer their program on a monthly fee basis.